Gluejar/regluit/README.md

 =======

-A 'monolithic' alternative to [unglu](http://github.com/gluejar/unglu) for the unglue.it website.
-It's essentially on Django project that contains three applications: `frontend`, `api` and `core` that can be deployed and configured to as many instances that are needed to support traffic.
+A 'monolithic' alternative to [unglu](http://github.com/gluejar/unglu) for the unglue.it website. regluit essentially on Django project that contains three applications: `frontend`, `api` and `core` that can be deployed and configured to as many instances that are needed to support traffic.
 The key difference with [unglue](http://github.com/gluejar/unglu) is that the